Load tendering is a business process where a shipper request transportation of a shipment of goods to multiple carriers.

 If you're a shipper, you're sending a load tender, receiving a response to your load tender and several shipment status messages.

 If you're a carrier, you're receiving a load tender, sending a response to your load tender and several shipment status messages

 We created three examples transactions that can be used for this business scenario:

 - Response to a Load Tender (990)

 - Transportation Carrier Shipment Status Message (214)

-We explain in detail the structure of the example transactions in JSON (Orderful schema) and in X12 and the content of the example transaction.
 These examples can be used as a mapping exercise to build your first integration.